-Executive Director, Laura Grant, Institute for Innovation Law.
+Laura Grant, Executive Director, Institute for Innovation Law.
 Laura brings a wealth of experience from her time with international law firms Wilson, Sonsini, Goodrich & Rosati as well as Skadden, Arps, Slate, Meagher & Flom.
 Her recent work has seen her writing appellate briefs to the United States Supreme Court, Federal and California State Courts of Appeal, and Federal government agencies in matters of complex intellectual property.
 Laura is a proud Hastings alumna (Class of ’86), California native, and mother of two.

-Program Director, Alice Armitage, Startup Legal Garage.
-Alice is a Yale Law School alumna ’80 and the first woman Editor-in-Chief of the Yale Law Journal.
+Alice Armitage, Adjunct Professor & Program Director, Startup Legal Garage.
+Alice is the Adjunct Professor in charge of the fieldwork component of the Startup Legal Garage.
+She is a Yale Law School alumna (Class of ’80) and the first woman Editor-in-Chief of the Yale Law Journal.
 Her early career included years at Arnold & Porter and the Treasury Department, and she has taught as an adjunct at UCLA.
 More recently, Alice was founder and CEO of a mobile safety app startup and has provided consulting for other startup companies.

-Senior Fellow, Nnena Ukuku, Startup Legal Garage.
+Nnena Ukuku, Affiliated Scholar, Startup Legal Garage.

 Nnena Ukuku is an attorney to early stage startups.
 Nnena has also spoken on issues regarding tech policy (panelist at the Tech Policy Summit), diversity in the Valley (Spoke on NPR and other media outlets).
-As a Senior Fellow, Nnena has been the primary liaison between the Startup Legal Garage and the Valley; she has managed the speaker programming series; and, built the Startup Legal Garage’s panel for the 2013 South by Southwest Conference.
+As an Affiliated Scholar, Nnena has been the primary liaison between the Startup Legal Garage and the Valley; she has managed the speaker programming series; and, built the Startup Legal Garage’s panel for the 2013 South by Southwest Conference.
 In addition, Nnena is the CEO and co-founder of Black Founders Startup Ventures.
 She helped found Black Founders because she wants to see minorities and women thrive–not simply survive in Silicon Valley.
 For her work with Black Founders she was named one of Forbes 2012 Women Changing the World: VC/Entrepreneur category.